dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 ## NoSQL data in Azure

 Cosmos DB is a fully managed, globally distributed NoSQL database service in the Azure cloud.
+It has been adopted by many large companies across the world,  including Coca-Cola, Skype, ExxonMobil, and Liberty Mutual.

 If your services require fast response from anywhere in the world, high availability, or elastic scalability, Cosmos DB is a great choice.
 Figure 5-12 shows Cosmos DB.

 ![Overview of Cosmos DB](./media/cosmos-db-overview.png)